-What Is a Urea Cycle Disorder?
+What Is a UCD?

 A UCD is a rare genetic condition that a person is born with.
 In people with UCDs, an enzyme or transporter in the urea cycle is missing or doesn’t work the way it should.
 Because of this, the body can’t process ammonia properly.
 Instead of being turned into urea in the liver, ammonia builds up in the body, including in the blood and in the brain.
 This can be dangerous and cause serious health problems, like coma or brain damage.